proxmox/proxmox-backup/docs/certificate-management.rst

 .. note::

    The name ``standalone`` means that it can provide the validation on its own, without any third party service.
-So this plugin also works for cluster nodes.

 There are a few prerequisites to use this for certificate management with Let’s Encrypts ACME.